A layout should make sense — visually and mechanically.

 Newbie players often misclick on the minimap in panic.

-That's exactly what this option is for: it ignores all minimap inputs for a split second to stop this from happening.
+it ignores all minimap input for a split second to stop this from happening.

 Unfortunately, for slightly more experienced players this setting makes it worse, because the game literally doesn't register our clicks.
-That's bad.

 Set it to 0.